raul23/organize-ebooks/README.rst

 - `ocr <https://github.com/raul23/ocr>`_: run OCR on documents (pdf, djvu, and images)
 - `split-ebooks-into-folders <https://github.com/raul23/split-ebooks-into-folders>`_: split the supplied ebook files into folders with consecutive names
+- `interactive-organizer <https://github.com/raul23/interactive-organizer>`_: interactively and manually check the ebook files that were organized by ``organized_ebooks``.

 Dependencies
 ============